byui-cse/itm300-course/source/module-05/project-lab.md

 ## Update Lambda

-<span class="material-symbols-outlined">search</span> Search for Lambda and open your <span class="amz-link">getServiceRequests</span> lambda function
+<span class="material-symbols-outlined">search</span> Search for Lambda and open your <span class="amz-link">getServiceRequest</span> lambda function

-* Under Code -> Right click on getServiceRequests and choose New File
+* Under Code -> Right click on getServiceRequest and choose New File
 * Name it *dynamoService.mjs*
 * Paste the following code into that file: